theforeman/theforeman.org/gsoc.md

 * *Contacts*:
 * *Mentor(s)*: Daniel Lobato Garcia
 * *Notes*: In a similar way to what Foreman is doing now to pick up provisioning templates from the community, I believe we could take advantage of the Puppet Forge to allow users to use modules from there.
 Importing these modules into a new model, and importing the puppet classes into Foreman should be achievable by a motivated student with help from the community.
 This will allow Foreman users to configure their hosts without having to worry about keeping repositories for modules already in the Puppet Forge.

-GregSutcliffe: This is pretty close to what we get from Katello (via Pulp) so I'd be wary of duplicating effort here.
-In addition, we've historically always maintained the position of "Foreman doesn't modify your manfiests, it just parses them for info" and I'd be wary of blurring that line - we get enough questions that should really be in #puppet already :)

 ### Multi-host deployments in the Foreman